d3x0r/STFRPhysics/paper/LSP2-Experiment.md

 ## Existing Experiments on One Way Speed of Light

+There was an experiment in 1984 that was performed and found an imprecise signal detectable.
+This is essentially the same setup as above.
+This paper says they are detecting the motion of the earth around the galaxy; this is wrong, since the test was aligned east-west, and our motion in the galaxy is mostly polar.
+The forward motion of the galaxy is more likely the detection.
+But there are issues with this experiment, sending the signal over coax introduces a drag on the signal because of the motion of the medium it’s travelling in (Fizeau’s Telescope).
+However, the signal is also slowed down.
+The separation was 500m, or 1640ft which would be +/- 3.2ns approximately, which is what was normally measured.
+Another issue is that they seem to have groups the data according to local solar time instead of local sidereal time; which one might find strange since they were testing for motion in the galaxy and should be aware of the differences.
+They do measure sidereal days, but at no time mention sidereal time.

+https://ivanik3.narod.ru/TorrKolen/Experiment.pdf This isn’t a great scan, but it’s the best available apparently.
+A note on research gate regarding this paper indicates that it used to be more widely available but other copies disappeared.

-Existing experiments that have been performed have generally resulted with no measurable effect.
+Many existing experiments that have been performed have generally resulted with no measurable effect.
 None take note of specifical astrometric alignment and can easily only show a difference on the order of 〖5e〗^(-12), which was beyond detection.
 That number is computed from the earth’s speed through the universe of ≈0.001c, and the earth’s rotation being 1/1000th of that.  √(〖0.001〗^2+〖0.000001〗^2 )=0.001000000005.

 Many experiments expect that motion of the source of photons is responsible for a change, and this is inaccurate, other than changing the angle by light aberration effects, the speed of the light is not changed.